myksb1223/notes/Synchronize timetables & subjects.md

 - Third, create enrollment using datas remained.
 If datas' `update_timestamp` and `device_timestamp` are nil, do same upper case.
 - At last, get all datas that `server_timestamp` is larger than `recent_timestamp` in parsed data from database.

+We will save all things changed by users.
+So `enrollment` table in `DynamoDb` needs lots of fields more.(days, end time, each day for location)

+When getting subjects user enrolled, the datas some fields will be updated by enrollment datas.

 In SubjectsController, post_subjects process contains function that create subject datas to `ElasticSearch`.
 Before we just use
 ```ruby
 @subject.__elasticsearch__.index_document